This post contains affiliate links.

 We searched and searched for a whole sand dollar skeleton, but never found one.
 However, our searching wasn’t in vain.
 On the last day of our time on the beach, my daughter was digging in the sand in about 3 feet of water and came up with this live sand dollar!

 We could see and feel the spines moving as we held it in our hands.
 These spines help the sand dollar move and bury itself in the sand.
 Unlike the smooth sand dollar skeletons, the live sand dollar looked kind of fuzzy.
+Here is an upclose look at what gives sand dollars that fuzzy feel.

 Sand Dollar Anatomy